hermescenter/dontspy.eu/site/content/en/faces/index.md

 * If you want to upload the face of a politician who happens to be **missing** from our index, check out our [criteria](/blog/five-meaningful-figures/).

-* Only trusted individuals with a private link can register a political person in our index. **🙏 [Reach out to us](/about#contacts) 🙏 if you think you can be that person**.
+* Only trusted individuals with a private link can insert a political person in our index. **🙏 [Reach out to us](/about#contacts) 🙏 if you think you can be that person**.

 <iframe class="nc-embed"
   src="https://db.dontspy.eu/dashboard/#/nc/form/bf2949c3-56f3-4574-8d44-13b90551a995?embed"